 Why was I charged an additional fee?

-Is this an electric bill?
+Is CPE/BMC Houston an electric bill?

 Could CPE/BMC be a continuing-education purchase?